UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Conclusion and Limitations

-We introduce \method{}, the first unified framework for spatial generation and understanding, capable of spatial-level VQA and generating 3D scenes.
+In this paper, we introduce \method{}, the first unified framework for spatial generation and understanding, capable of spatial-level VQA and generating 3D scenes.
 We propose a geometric-semantic learning strategy to pretrain the vision encoder, enhancing its spatial modeling capabilities.
 This significantly improves both the generation and understanding aspects of our unified framework and yields strong performance on downstream tasks.
-Moreover, we design the Spatial-VAE for achieving 3D generation, and link the spatial decoder for fine-tuning to ensure sharper 3D scene decoding.
+Moreover, we design the Spatial-VAE for achieving efficient 3D generation, and link the spatial decoder for fine-tuning to ensure sharper 3D scene decoding.
 Extensive evaluations showcasing \method{}'s ability to handle both 3D generation and spatial VQA tasks effectively.
-Future work will expand 3D generation beyond point clouds and incorporate editing.
+However, further enhancing 3D generation capabilities in unified models remains a key challenge for future research.
+Our framework still has several limitations, including the lack of controllable generation driven by language and the inability to perform freeform editing of the generated content.
+As a preliminary exploration toward unified 3D modeling, our method does not yet support interactive multi-round scene generation and editing, which also needs to be solved in the future.